-Also, the header templates in that picture example are available for free in our design library along with a bunch of other Canva templates and design tools.
-Click here to get the password!
+Also, the header templates in that picture example are available for free in our Design Vault along with a bunch of other Canva templates and design tools.
+Just click here for instant access!

 Trick #2: Downloading just one page

-So, I usually get this question most when it comes to my social media templates such as my pin templates.
+So, I usually get this question most when it comes to my social media templates such as my pin templates (side note: there are FREE pin templates located in the Design Vault!).
 This also comes in handy when you want to save a cover of a workbook separately as a jpg so that you can re-upload it into Canva for mockup images or if you want to upload it to a cover generator like myecovermaker.
 Either way, this is another really easy trick!

 Simply look to the right of the page (or pin) that you want to download to find the “page number”.